Welcome to the Glossopoeia pages

 In Section 5.2 above I mentioned Lingua Ignota and Balaibalan and in Section 5.3 Ceqli as examples of languages which present certain problems when assigning languages to one of the three groups: auxlang, artlang, engelang.
 So let us consider these and a few other 'problems.'

 - I wrote above that practically all conlangs prior to the 20th century were intended as auxlangs.
-The only possible exceptions may be Lingua Ignota and Balaibalan.
+An exception may be Lingua Ignota.

 The twelfth century visionary, poet, composer, naturalist, healer, and theologian, Hildegard von Bingen (also known as St Hildegard) is credited as the author of the earliest known conlang, Lingua Ignota (c.
 1150s).
 It is not clear, however, how far the language was developed; all we have is an a priori vocabulary of some 900 words, mostly nouns but with a few adjectives.
 In the extant examples we have, these are used with Latin, e.g.